kailash-manasarovar/statement/docs/timeline/2026/august.md

 - My rock solid confidence in God and His Love for us, and how He has planned all of this to get *all of us* out of our gargantuan, apocalyptic, and most-recent inevitable mess as quickly as possible, does not extend to many humans.
 - As usual, I think they're probably appalled at what God has delivered; it doesn't fit expectations, it threatens a deep reverence for porn and sexual violence, it threatens a more modern belief based in the ancient hate that the mother can be switcheroo-ed and thus made unnecessary, and that - with zero evidence and contrary to everything God tells us - miracles are a function of the cells of the body and have nothing to do with faith or God at all!
+- See about a million Indian gurus and holy men for more examples of this apparent contradiction
 - I refer my readers to the following principle of miracles: *Miracles are everyone's right, but purification is necessary first.*
-- God's representatives don't look right, and even when they do - coming backed with a prerequisite level of violence in the nature - their miracles are so shocking they must be stymied and controlled (see about a million Indian gurus and holy men for more examples of this apparent contradiction).
+- God's representatives don't look right, and even when they do - coming backed with a prerequisite level of violence in the nature - their miracles are so shocking they must be stymied and controlled.
 - It's amazing that they have put so much resource, time, and effort into the *Better Way* and then when it turned up, they decided they didn't like it much.
 - But expected.
 - So they'll be wanting to keep the violence and violation (hence my bizarrely unpleasant experiences of late), and to maintain the ancient hate and the murder of the mother (a tragedy of world-ending proportion), under the erroneous belief we humans are doing the right thing because, contrary to the glaringly obvious, we always think we do a better job than Him.
 - It seems to me the powers-that-be have decided that whatever political A-bomb I come with means the Instructions should be ignored; so I'm left with nothing to lose since [they salvaged whatever they could](april.md#un-oeuf-est-un-oeuf) from me and already [made their boldest attempt yet on my life](june.md#kailash).
 - It's only a matter of time before they destroy the only thing that can truly save them; like they always do.
 - Perhaps that day'll be the Day of the Lord.
+- (I don't believe this is true, but I still worry about it given the history).
 - The definition of insanity (believing we're better than God, or that we can eliminate Him, or that we *are* Him) is attempting to prove it again and again and expecting a different outcome.
 - And that is why my widowhood is apparently never ending...
 - And why I'm still here.
-- p.s. all this sparked by the truth coming out (egg-extractions over the last year - maybe even bumping into someone involved that made me cry for no reason, in the street) and people getting very angry about the truth coming out, and asking me if i want to disappear like [Kathleen Love](../2011-to-2020/2020.md#kathleen-love), and telling me i have to die... so... i've nothing to lose it seems.
+- p.s. all this sparked by the truth coming out (egg-extractions over the last year - maybe even bumping into someone involved that made me cry for no reason, at the bar) and people getting very angry about the truth coming out, and asking me if i want to disappear like [Kathleen Love](../2011-to-2020/2020.md#kathleen-love), and telling me i have to die... so... i've nothing to lose it seems.
 You've both (see [criminal gang comparison chart](july.md#comparing-the-criminal-porn-gangs-with-unscrupulous-and-insane-security-service-activities)) taken everything from me already, and Anne Hathaway lookalikes at the Wall are really a pretty useless way to make me think you're on my side.
 You're opinion of me is as if I'm a speck of dust on your shoe.
 So, the gigue is up.
 Do whatever you like, I don't care.
+- And I don't, but I don't think they'll succeed.

+!!! tip "Scribbles of Baal"
+    - After this particular rant, when I went to David's Tomb the following day a Frenchman screamed "scribbles of Baal" at me, and an Israeli man was clearly FURIOUS with the Catholics!
+    - I tended to agree with the Israeli.
+    - I went to mass at the Dormition Abbey for 15th August - Mary's Assumption - and I felt like I was going to vomit, and left.

 ## What a world!